 Your Follow-Up Care Provider

-My name is Christine Iovino, and I am a nurse practitioner with special training in caring for patients who have undergone blood and marrow stem cell transplantation.
-I graduated from Columbia University’s nurse practitioner program and have worked at Memorial Sloan-Kettering since 1998.
+I am a nurse practitioner with special training in survivorship issues for patients who have undergone blood and marrow stem cell transplantation.
+I graduated from Boston College’s nurse practitioner program in 2009 and I moved from Boston to join the Blood and Marrow Transplantation service at Memorial Sloan-Kettering in 2013.

 You may experience a range of physical symptoms while recovering from a bone marrow or stem cell transplant.
 These can include fatigue and weakness, distorted taste sensations, lingering nausea and diarrhea, hair loss or other changes in appearance, and loss of muscle tone.
 Because your immune system may not recover fully for some time, you will be at risk for infections and colds.